 2019 – today

-A barely noticeable white and blue shadow adds minimal volume to the logo.
+A barely noticeable white-and-blue shadow adds minimal volume to the logo.
 Today’s version of the logo evokes a sense of reliability and quality.
-The color palette, which has gone through years and dozens of redesigns, showed the company’s focus on history and tradition.
+The color palette, which has undergone years and dozens of redesigns, reflects the company’s focus on history and tradition.

 Font and Colors

-For all the time, the name of the company was made only with the help of blue and its shades.
+The company’s name has always been set in blue and its shades.
 This indicates that the company is working in one direction and will not change it.
-In addition, the blue color looks modern and stylish, especially when using its gradient and outlines.
-Also, the background color remained unchanged, which traditionally had various shades of yellow.
+In addition, the blue color looks modern and stylish, especially with its gradient and outlines.
+Also, the background color remained unchanged, traditionally with various shades of yellow.

 What is the meaning of the Butterfinger Logo?